lagcctechimpact/vestibule/README.md

 # vestibule
-repo for the TechIMPACT 2-week vestibule
+repo for the TechIMPACT 2-week vestibule. the vestibule is an assessment period for participants in the web development program at Laguardia Community College.